The Eagle is AU's award-winning student-run newspaper that publishes daily content online and prints two special editions per semester.

 Navigating the Site

 Lead and featured stories can be found on the homepage of The Eagle, but additional current stories are also available by clicking on the section links on the left of the page.
 Users can find past stories by clicking the search or archives tool.

 The Eagle adheres to all accepted legal and ethical considerations regarding the First Amendment, including but not limited to libel and invasion of privacy.
 The Eagle is dedicated to the principles of ethical journalism as described by the Society of Professional Journalists Code of Ethics.
 This includes reporting multiple sides to a story, presenting information in an accurate context and avoiding actual or perceived conflicts of interest.

-Find a full copy of The Eagle's Terms and Conditions
+Find a full copy of The Eagle's Ethics Code here.

 The Eagle receives its funding from the Student Media Board, which distributes money from the Student Activity Fee to eight media organizations.
-Each semester, the editor-in-chief advocates for money to cover the print editions and items to advance the organization, including a mobile app, cameras for the multimedia team, award submissions and conference fees.
+Each semester, the editor-in-chief advocates for money to cover the print editions and items to advance the organization.

 The Eagle joined the Student Media Board in 2013.
 The Eagle went bankrupt in 2013 and transitioned from a weekly print edition to a daily online publication with two special editions.
 We currently aim to publish three to five articles a day.